Skip to content

 Storage Folders

-Uploads, sidecar and cache files are stored in /opt/photoprism.
-External drives can be connected via USB and accessed as folders /mnt/a to /mnt/d without further configuration.
+Your pictures, uploads, sidecar files, and cache files are stored in subfolders of /opt/photoprism.
+You can also connect external drives via USB and access them as folders from /mnt/a to /mnt/d without further configuration.

-Should you want to make changes to the default settings, you can find the docker-compose.yml file in /boot/firmware/docker-compose/photoprism.
+Should you want to make changes to the default settings, you can find your compose.yaml file in /opt/photoprism.
 After connecting via SSH with the credentials provided above, you can obtain root privileges by running sudo -i.

 2. Download and installation time depends on the speed of your Internet connection.